ttadano/alamode/docs/source/input/inputanphon.rst

  === ====================================================================================
   0   Do not compute scattering phase space
-  1   Total and mode-decomposed scattering phase space involving three-phonon processes
+  1   | Total and mode-decomposed scattering phase space involving
-      will be stored in ``PREFIX``.sps
+      | the three-phonon processes will be stored in ``PREFIX``.sps
   2   Three-phonon scattering phase space with the Bose factor will be stored
       in ``PREFIX``.sps_Bose
  === ====================================================================================